-The Dutch East India Company (or VOC) was the greatest trade organisation of the age.
+The Dutch East India Company or Vereenigde Oost-indische Compagnie (VOC) was the greatest trade organisation of the age.
 Throughout much of the 17th and 18th centuries, it dominated the Indian Ocean spice trade, especially around the Dutch East Indies (now Indonesia).

 Those with shares in the VOC became immensely rich, while for ambitious young men the voyage to Batavia (now Jakarta) offered an opportunity to make a fortune.
 The success and attitude of the VOC reflected the Dutch proverb: ‘Jesus Christ is good, but Trade is better’.

 However, the perilous voyage from the Netherlands to Batavia took as long as eight months.
 Those who survived scurvy and poor food and water then had to face tropical diseases such as malaria once they arrived in the East Indies.
 The likelihood of dying from such diseases before the end of your first year was one in four.